updated September 17, 2021

 Participant Payment Access

-Participants facing financial stress may be seeking access to their retirement savings, but be unable to qualify for a CARES Act loan or CRD.
-For example, a participant facing the loss of a spouse or partner’s income due to a furlough may be in financial distress but not be a “qualified individual.”
+Participants facing financial stress may be seeking access to their retirement savings, but not have been able to qualify for a CARES Act loan or CRD in 2020, or be facing financial challenges in 2021 now that those provisions have expired.
 In some cases, access to retirement savings may be available under a plan’s normal rules.
 For example, if plan loans are permitted, a participant can borrow under the usual rules and limits.
 Likewise, most defined contribution plans allow for payment at any time for individuals who have terminated employment, and some defined benefit plans do as well.
 Defined contribution plans often allow in-service payments to individuals who have reached a specified age (usually age 59½, the normal statutory minimum age for access to elective deferrals, qualified matching and nonelective contributions, or money purchase pension benefits), and may make certain types of contributions (most frequently rollover contributions and after-tax contributions) available without preconditions.
 Some defined benefit plans also offer in-service payment options to those who meet minimum age requirements.

 If a plan allows for hardship withdrawals, individuals may be able to qualify if their financial need involves an approved hardship event under their plan.
 Most plans use the IRS’ list of qualifying hardship events.
 This list includes common pandemic financial emergencies such as medical expenses, funeral expenses and the need to prevent eviction from or foreclosure on the participant’s principal residence as qualifying hardships.
 Many plans also have now added a new hardship event authorized by the IRS in its regulations finalized in 2019, which permits a hardship withdrawal for individuals who experience “expenses and losses (including loss of income)” due to a disaster declared by the Federal Emergency Management Agency (“FEMA”), provided that “the employee's principal residence or principal place of employment at the time of the disaster was located in an area designated by FEMA for individual assistance with respect to the disaster.”
-Since many states have been designated as disaster areas approved for crisis counseling (a form of individual assistance) as a result of the pandemic, individuals who have experienced expenses and losses as a result of the pandemic may qualify for a hardship withdrawal even if they do not fit the specific “qualified individual” definition necessary for a CRD, or if a CRD is unavailable (e.g., because the employer has opted not to offer this feature, or because the individual has already withdrawn $100,000).
+Since many states were designated as disaster areas approved for crisis counseling (a form of individual assistance) as a result of the pandemic, individuals who have experienced expenses and losses as a result of the pandemic may qualify for a hardship withdrawal even if they do not fit the specific “qualified individual” definition necessary for a CRD, or if a CRD is unavailable (e.g., because the employer has opted not to offer this feature, or because the individual has already withdrawn $100,000).
+The Consolidated Appropriations Act, 2021 also enacted provisions similar to those for CARES Act loans and CRDs for individuals affected by non-COVID disasters in 2020, subject to specified restrictions and deadlines.

 Employers whose defined contribution plans (excluding money purchase pension plans) include employer money other than qualified nonelective, qualified matching and safe harbor contributions may also opt to allow more expansive in-service access than usual for this money on a temporary basis.
 However, any decision to add a feature of this sort should be discussed with counsel to be sure the new feature is designed to comply with statutory restrictions on plan payments and to satisfy all other compliance requirements.
 Employers should also coordinate with their recordkeepers to be sure any new feature is administrable at a reasonable cost.
 An optional plan change of this sort likely will require an amendment before the end of the plan year in which it is implemented, unless the IRS grants administrative relief from the usual amendment deadlines.
 The CARES Act extended deadline will not apply.

 Of course, regardless of the distribution event, a plan that is subject to spousal consent requirements must be sure that proper spousal consent is obtained before making payment.
-Current social distancing rules may make obtaining notarization more difficult.
-Accordingly, the IRS has issued Notice 2020-42 to allow participants and beneficiaries making elections during 2020 that require notarization (such as distribution requests for which spousal consent is required) to use remote notarization when permitted by state law or remote witnessing by a plan representative, if certain safeguards are met..
+Ongoing social distancing recommendations may make obtaining notarization more difficult.
+The IRS originally issued Notice 2020-42 to allow participants and beneficiaries making elections that require notarization (such as distribution requests for which spousal consent is required) to use remote notarization when permitted by state law or remote witnessing by a plan representative during 2020, if certain safeguards were met, and subsequently extended that relief through June 30, 2021 in Notice 2021-03.
+Notice 2021-40 then extended the relief further, until June 30, 2022.
+The IRS is considering whether to allow remote notarization and witnessing on a permanent basis, and will accept comments on the issue until September 30, 2021.
+Nonetheless, plans need to bear in mind that not all states allow remote notarization.
+For example, the temporary pandemic-related authorization to use remote notarization in New York has expired.

-On a final note with respect to distribution/withdrawal features, some recordkeepers have waived distribution, loan and withdrawal fees during the pandemic for some or all transactions.
+On a final note with respect to distribution/withdrawal features, some recordkeepers waived distribution, loan and withdrawal fees for specified timeframes during the pandemic for some or all transactions.
 Fiduciaries should be aware of their obligation to issue updated fee disclosures as appropriate.

 Plan Investment Oversight

-The pandemic has roiled financial markets worldwide, leading to significant losses in asset value and disrupting market liquidity.
-While the situation has stabilized somewhat, especially with respect to liquidity, plan fiduciaries should keep in touch with their investment professionals regarding:
+The pandemic roiled financial markets worldwide, leading to significant losses in asset value and disrupting market liquidity.
+While the situation stabilized and then improved dramatically, with markets regaining liquidity and lost value, plan fiduciaries should keep in touch with their investment professionals regarding:

 - The continued appropriateness of investment line-ups for participant-directed defined contribution plans